 The 1993 Stock Option Plan provides for the issuance of incentive stock options within the meaning of Section 422 of the Internal Revenue Code (the "Code") and for the issuance of non-qualified stock options (not intended to qualify under Section 422 of the Code).
-If any option granted under the 1993 Stock Option Plan expires or becomes unexercisable for any reason without having been exercised in full, the unissued shares of HEICO Common Stock which are subject to such option generally become available for further grant under the 1993 Stock Option Plan.
+If any option granted under the 1993 Stock Option Plan expires or becomes unexercisable for any reason without having been exercised in full, the unissued shares of HEICO Common Stock or Class A Common Stock which are subject to such option generally become available for further grant under the 1993 Stock Option Plan.

-The 1993 Stock Option Plan is administered by a committee (the "Committee") consisting of three members of the HEICO Board of Directors, each of whom is a non-employee director as defined in Rule 16b-3.
+The 1993 Stock Option Plan is administered by a committee (the "Stock Option Committee") consisting of three members of the HEICO Board, each of whom is a non-employee director as defined in Rule 16b-3.

-Subject to the provisions of the 1993 Stock Option Plan, the Committee has the authority, in its discretion, to, among other things: (i) grant options; (ii) determine the persons to whom, and the times at which options are granted and the number of shares of HEICO Common Stock into which each option is exercisable; (iii) determine the terms and provisions of each option granted; and (iv) interpret the 1993 Stock Option Plan and make all other determinations deemed necessary or advisable for its administration.
+Subject to the provisions of the 1993 Stock Option Plan, the Stock Option Committee has the authority, in its discretion, to, among other things: (i) grant options; (ii) determine the persons to whom, and the times at which options are granted and the number of shares of HEICO Common

+Stock or Class A Common Stock into which each option is exercisable; (iii) determine the terms and provisions of each option granted; and (iv) interpret the 1993 Stock Option Plan and make all other determinations deemed necessary or advisable for its administration.

-The exercise price of options granted pursuant to the 1993 Stock Option Plan shall be determined by the Committee; PROVIDED, HOWEVER, that in no event shall the option price of any incentive stock option be less than (i) 100% or (ii) in the case of an individual who owns stock possessing more than 10% of the total combined voting power of all classes of stock of HEICO, 110% of the fair market value of the shares underlying such option on the date such option is granted.
+The exercise price of options granted pursuant to the 1993 Stock Option Plan shall be determined by the Stock Option Committee; PROVIDED, HOWEVER, that in no event shall the option price of any incentive stock option be less than (i) 100% or (ii) in the case of an individual who owns stock possessing more than 10% of the total combined voting power of all classes of stock of HEICO, 110% of the fair market value of the shares underlying such option on the date such option is granted.

-The 1993 Stock Option Plan provides that no incentive stock option may be granted to an employee of HEICO or its subsidiaries if, as a result of such grant, the aggregate fair market value (determined at the time the option was granted) of the HEICO Common Stock into which such option is exercisable for the first time by such employee during any calendar year (under all plans of HEICO and its subsidiaries) exceeds \$100,000.
-However, no quantity limitations currently apply to the grant of non-qualified stock options which may be issued under the 1993 Stock Option Plan.
+The 1993 Stock Option Plan provides that no incentive stock option may be granted to an employee of HEICO or its subsidiaries if, as a result of such grant, the aggregate fair market value (determined at the time the option was granted) of the HEICO Common Stock or Class A Common Stock into which such option is exercisable for the first time by such employee during any calendar year (under all plans of HEICO and its subsidiaries) exceeds \$100,000.
+The 1993 Stock Option Plan also limits the number of stock options which may be granted to any individual employee in any fiscal year to options covering not more than 100,000 shares.

-The term of each option is determined by the Committee but shall never exceed ten years.
+The term of each option is determined by the Stock Option Committee but shall never exceed ten years.
 In the event of an incentive stock option granted to an optionee owning more than 10% of the combined voting power of all classes of stock of HEICO, such options shall have a term not to exceed five years.

-Unless limited by the Committee, the acceptable methods of payment of the exercise price of options under the 1993 Stock Option Plan include cash, check, promissory note, other shares of

-HEICO's Common Stock (including shares acquired pursuant to a partial and simultaneous exercise of an option) or any combination thereof.
-The Committee, in its discretion, may accept other forms of payment.
+Unless limited by the Stock Option Committee, the acceptable methods of payment of the exercise price of options under the 1993 Stock Option Plan include cash, check, promissory note, other shares of HEICO's Common Stock or Class A Common Stock (including shares acquired pursuant to a partial and simultaneous exercise of an option) or any combination thereof.
+The Stock Option Committee, in its discretion, may accept other forms of payment.
 The 1993 Stock Option Plan sets forth additional provisions with respect to the exercise of options by optionees upon the termination of their employment and upon their death.